Having anticipated being able to review a smartwatch for a while, i finally have the GT08 bluetooth smartwatch up for review.

 Interestingly, the smartwatch comes with Sim card functionality as well as MicroSD card usage.

-During the whole time we’ve been using the device, we didn’t experience any lagging neither did we experience any heating temperature.
+During the whole time I’ve been using the device, I didn’t experience any lagging neither did I experience any heating temperature.
 Operation has actually been fluid.

-The device doesn’t have a WiFi connectivity feature.
+The smartwatch doesn’t have a WiFi connectivity feature.
 Hence, a Sim card inserted in it is required in performing connectivity functions except for Bluetooth.

 Although the manufacturer specifically stated on the sales page that the device works on iPhones and higher android phones, it works with pretty much every android phone running KitKat OS upwards.
 It also works on Blackberry 10 devices.